ocaml/dune/doc/hacking.rst

 * Change the default root detection behaviour to use the current directory rather than the top most ``dune-project`` / ``dune-workspace`` file.
-* Be less verbose various times Dune outputs a user message.
+* Be less verbose when Dune outputs a user message.
 * Error reporting is deterministic by default.
 * Prefer not to use a diff program for displaying diffs.